dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

 After creating matrices, I simply iterated with wanted sample counts, and I weave them as triangles.
-I used a basic normal calculation in vertices which averages the neighbour faces normals in the start.
+I used a basic normal calculation in vertices which averages the neighbour faces normals in the end.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/my_first_surface.png">